Install Guide#

 Standalone installers#

-The standalone installers are our recommended method for most users on Windows and macOS, with experimental Linux support under active development.
+The standalone installers are recommended for most users on Windows, macOS and Linux.
 They work like any other IDE, where Spyder can be installed and updated independently of the Python environments you use to run your code.
-This avoids the problems with incompatible packages and broken installations users often face when mixing Spyder with the (Conda, etc) environments they use to run their code.
+This avoids the problems with incompatible packages and broken installations users can face when managing Spyder’s installation themselves, mixed with their own working environments.

 Note